It was in the summer of the year 2000

 and in time Lucas accepted it and moved on!

-his baseball was finished for the rest of the summer.
+All Stars, his baseball was finished for the rest

-all of kids who were not playing.
-I felt that there's a need for a league that
+for all of kids who were not playing.
+I felt that there's a need for a league

 the field), and one that politics has no place.
 I wanted it to be fair for everyone,